-The components of lasers can be made of many different materials.
-Many high power and solid-state lasers use ceramic materials to generate a laser beam and are seen as an alternative material to glass and single crystals, which are two other materials that are commonly used to generate a laser beam.
-Here, the different ceramic laser materials will be discussed, as well as how they have advanced over the years as lasers have become more powerful.
+The components of high-quality lasers can be made of many different materials.
+Many high-power and solid-state lasers use ceramic materials to generate a laser beam and are seen as an alternative material to glass and single crystals, which are two other materials that are commonly used to generate a laser beam.
+Here, different ceramic laser materials will be discussed, as well as how they have advanced over the years as lasers have become more powerful.

-The continued use of ceramics as laser materials has grown over the last few decades because solid-state lasers (which ceramics are used in) have many advantages over gas lasers and free-electron lasers, including smaller footprints, enhanced mobilities, and better overall performance.
+The continued use of ceramics as laser materials has grown over the last few decades because solid-state lasers (in which ceramics are used) have many advantages over gas lasers and free-electron lasers, including smaller footprints, enhanced mobilities, and better overall performance.